-Ristar (known as Ristar the Shooting Star in Japan) is a quirky little Platform Game by Sonic Team about a (literal!) star-man on a mission to free his super-hero father and solar system from the clutches of a Space Pirate appropriately named Greedy.
+Ristar (known as Ristar the Shooting Star in Japan) is a quirky little platform game by Sonic Team about a (literal) star-man on a mission to free his superhero father and solar system from the clutches of a space pirate appropriately named Greedy.
 It boasts lush graphics that do as much as they possibly can with the Mega Drive/Genesis's capability, an ass-kicking soundtrack, and innovative gameplay mechanics: Ristar has stretchy arms like rubber bands, and he uses these to perform a host of actions, including latching onto surfaces at any angle, slingshotting himself into enemies, and grabbing, swinging around, and flying off of poles.
 Ristar made an appearance on both the Sega Mega Drive and the Game Gear, and more recently has shown up on the Wii Virtual Console.If that funny little yellow thing in the picture looks familiar, it should.
 Ristar derives from the same original character model (a kind of rabbit thing with prehensile ears) as Sonic the Hedgehog, before he became, you know, a hedgehog.
 If you pay attention to the game's art style and soundtrack, you can see some other similarities to the Sonic series besides the protagonist's appearance.
-Although this game never took off the way its estranged relative did (it didn't even get a sequel), it's still widely considered an excellent game.
+Although this game never took off the way its estranged relative did (it didn't even get a sequel), it's still widely considered to be an excellent game.

 This game provides examples of:

 Ascended Extra: Ristar itself became this when it was rescued from obscurity and made an unlockable game in Sonic Mega Collection.